idalithb/CopyEdits.-Indexing/indexing-101/indexing-strategies/README.md

 - ***Lesson 3: Index and allocation on a subgraph:***
     - Hands-on practice indexing and allocating on a Gnosis subgraph

-By the end of this unit students will be able to swiftly navitage subgraphing and adapt proficient allocation management skills.
+By the end of this unit, students will be able to swiftly navitage subgraphing and adapt proficient allocation management skills.